zqfang/GSEApy/README.rst

    $ conda install -c conda-forge -c bioconda gseapy

    # or use pip to install the latest release
-   # you need to install rust first to compile the code: https://www.rust-lang.org/tools/install
    $ pip install gseapy

 | You may instead want to use the development version from Github, by running